icepick5/SOKOGARDENFRONT/README.md

 );
 ```
 <br><br>
-If the submission is successful:
+If the submission is successful, Clears the loading message so that its stops to display.
-<br><br>
-Clears the loading message:
+Update the loading Hook

 ```javascript
 setLoading("");
 ```
 <br><br>
-Displays a success message:
+Update message Hook, Displays a success message:

 ```javascript
 setMessage("Product Added successfully!");